peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

 ### Shift
-    public static EDecimal Shift​(EDecimal ed, EDecimal ed2, EContext ec) Rotates the digits of an arbitrary-precision decimal number's mantissa.
+    public static EDecimal Shift​(EDecimal ed, EDecimal ed2, EContext ec) Shifts the digits of an arbitrary-precision decimal number's mantissa.

 **Parameters:**

-* <code>ed</code> - An arbitrary-precision number containing the mantissa to rotate.
+* <code>ed</code> - An arbitrary-precision number containing the mantissa to shift.
- If this mantissa contains more digits than the precision, the most-significant digits are chopped off the mantissa.

-* <code>ed2</code> - An arbitrary-precision number indicating the number of digits to rotate the first operand's mantissa.
+* <code>ed2</code> - An arbitrary-precision number indicating the number of digits to shift the first operand's mantissa.
 Must be an integer with an exponent of 0.
 If this parameter is positive, the mantissa is shifted to the left by the given number of digits .
 If this parameter is negative, the mantissa is shifted to the right by the given number of